Nell Bryden: Career

-Following the release of "Sirens", Bryden was approached by Take That lead singer Gary Barlow, who asked her to join him as the support act for his UK tour from November to January 2013.
-During these few months, Bryden also supported Jools Holland for several of his UK dates, including a second performance at the Royal Albert Hall, the first with Gary Barlow earlier that month.
-Her 40 date string of gigs ended with a Nell Bryden headline tour in January 2013.
-Bryden released two further singles, "Shake The Tree" in January and "Echoes" in May 2013 with a further headlining tour from May to June of that year.
-The summer months saw her perform at a host of music festivals including V Festival.
-In September 2013, singer Cher recorded "Sirens" and released it as part of her album "Closer To The Truth".
+Her next album, Shake the Tree, was issued in 2012.
+Following the release of the single "Sirens", Bryden was approached by Take That lead singer Gary Barlow, who asked her to join him as the support act for his UK tour from November to January 2013.
+During these months, Bryden also supported Jools Holland for several of his UK dates, including at the Royal Albert Hall.